zgf96114/APIFuzz/README.md

 # APIFuzz

-APIFuzz is a API (java api/native api) fuzzing test tool based on dynamic binary instrumentation.
+APIFuzz is a API (java api/native api) fuzzing test tool based on dynamic binary instrumentation. ----> can found more issues than api interface fuzzing tool based on source code level, it is based on real operation scenarios, multiple modules interact with each other (e.g. business logic)

 ## Project Structure

 Introduction of some files and directories

 - `README.md`: basic information about APIFuzz
-- `Api_Fuzzing_01.py`: the api fuzzing demo example
+- `apk`: some demo apks
-- `sample`: sample folder which including a api fuzzing test demp apk and fuzzing test python and JavaScript scripts.
+- `sample`: sample folder which including some samples file fuzzing test android java api / native api which are some test python and JavaScript scripts.
-- `tool`: which involve some test assistance tool, eg, collect all class method running app
+- `tool`: which involve some test assistance tool, eg, collect all class method running app, get function/method para.
 - `pkg `:  which involve a APIFuzz source and wheel building scripts

 ## Instruction

 ### STEP 1:  Prepare for the Environment

-install the fuzz demo app in android device(real machine or android simulator)
+install the fuzz demo apps in android device(real machine or android simulator)--->get from apk folder

 install adb sdk tool on your test PC